 Safety and Quality for IVF Treatment in Poland

 Fertility clinics in Poland are inspected regularly – at least once per year- and they need a license to operate.
-The focus of the inspections is to see that clinics are adhering to the standards set out.
+The focus of the inspections is to see what clinics are adhering to the standards set out.

 Fertility success rates are sent to the Ministry of Health but they are not made public.
 Some IVF clinics will publish their success rates on their website but apart from that, there is no scope to view individual clinic’s successes.

 We have lots of information on IVF abroad in other countries in Europe and beyond.